milador/RaspberryPi-Joystick/README.md

 However, we can use a raspberry pi to act as a HID converter device which makes it possible to use other devices such as USB Keyboard and mouse.

-The new versions of raspberry pi ( Rpi 3 & Rpi zero w ) come with bluetooth chip which makes it possible to use Bluetooth HID devices as well as USB HID.
+The new versions of raspberry pi zero W come with bluetooth chip which makes it possible to use Bluetooth HID devices as well as USB HID.

-This project is in development process and it's only possible to operate XAC using a keyboard at the moment.
+This project is in development process at the moment.

 We now go over the hardware and software requirements.